Asymptotic behavior of some strongly critical decomposable 3-type Galton--Watson processes with immigration: Acknowledgements

 \section{Acknowledgements}

 This paper was initiated by our longtime co-author, mentor and dear friend Gyula Pap who passed away in October 2019.
 We would like to thank P\'eter Kevei for the heuristic argument that we present in Remark \ref{Heuristic_Remark}.
+We acknowledge the valuable suggestions both from the referees and the associate editor.